MalikiOne/JaLBot/README.md

 # Features:
 Commands

-!join-server <discord.gg invite code>
+JaLBOT (BETA) Discord Bot Commands:
+The Bot only works in #general
+Available Commands:

+Interative Commands (@x shoots @y)
+- !pet. !dank, !shoot, !chill

+Commands
 !gif <image tags>
-    returns a random gif matching the tags passed !game <name of game>
+    returns a random gif matching the tags passed

+!game <name of game>
-    pings channel asking if anyone wants to play !reddit [subreddit]
+    pings channel asking if anyone wants to play

+!reddit [subreddit]
     Returns the top post on reddit.
-Can optionally pass a subreddit to get the top psot there instead !youtube <video name>
+Can optionally pass a subreddit to get the top post there instead

+!youtube <video name>
     gets youtube video matching tags

 !steam
     Steam Community Group

 !lasttweet
-    Last Tweet From Timmac's Twitter
+    Last Tweet From Timmac Twitter

 !bd
     information about BetterDiscord

 !johncena
     The one and only

 !hype
-      Animated
+    timmacHYPE Animated

-!timmac
-    Link To Timmac Stream
-!shroomz
-    Link To Shroomz Stream
-!floppy
-    Link To Floppy Pancakes Stream
-!honyolo
-    Link To Hon Yolo Stream
-!monty
-    Link To Monty Brython Stream
-!jounie
-    Link To Jounie Jingtai Stream
-!ming
-    Link To Ming Jingtai Stream
-!mrmoon
-    Link To Mr Moon's Stream
+!twitch <streamer name>
+    timmac, shroomz, floppy, honyolo, monty. jounie, ming, mrmoon

 !ping
     responds pong, useful for checking if bot is alive

 ## RSS:
     you can create an rss.json file adding rss feeds as commands.
-See rss.json.example for details
+See rss.json.example in the config folder for details

+## Other Bits and bobs
+	If you want !game and !twitch commands

 # Instructions for using the files

 Requires Node (probably 0.12)